Yowwowwow/sbyel-sbyeam/README.md

 What is planned to be added:
 1. More types of enemies (currently there are three)
-2. Music and sound effects (currently the game is completely silent)
+2. Music and more sound effects (currently only the spells have one sound effect each)
 3. something else idk

 What is planned to be changed or tweaked: